gonalez/uptodatechecker/README.md

 UpToDateChecker
 ============================
-UpToDateChecker is a small and basic library for checking if something is up-to-date or not, based on a request containing an url and a version.
+UpToDateChecker is a small and basic library for checking if something is up-to-date or not.

-## Examples
+## Example
-The easiest way to check if something is up-to-date, in this example a spigot resource:
+Here's a short example that shows how to check if a spigot resource is up-to-date or not.

 ```java
 public class ExampleClass {